cc-archive/cc-cert-core/core/social-cultural.md

 ![Design a Campaign to Support Shift to Open](https://github.com/creativecommons/cc-cert-map/blob/master/img/DesignCampaign.jpg "Design a Campaign to Support Shift to Open")

 **Learning Objectives**
-  * Develop CC elevator pitch for various audiences
+  * Develop Creative Commons elevator pitch for various audiences
   * Listen, acknowledge and integrate others' ideas into your open project
   * Be ready for last minute challenges to open
   * Understand language of protection vs. sharing